Farm Subsidy Reform: What the Data Shows About Fixing American Agriculture

 See corporate farm analysis →Resolve the Conservation-Commodity Conflict

 Stop paying farmers to both produce and not produce.
 Integrate conservation requirements into commodity programs — require soil health practices, cover cropping, or buffer strips as a condition of receiving commodity payments.
+This would maintain conservation gains while reducing standalone conservation program costs.

-See conservation vs. commodity →The Political Reality
+See conservation vs. commodity →Estimated Savings

 Farm subsidy reform is politically difficult.
 The Farm Bill combines food stamps (SNAP) with agricultural subsidies, creating a coalition between urban and rural legislators that makes reform of either component nearly impossible.
 Large agricultural interests have significant lobbying power, and “protecting farmers” remains politically popular even when most farmers receive nothing.